flairysky/secretsobservatory/posts/poem_preface.md

   </figure>
 </div>

 Also, I do not take a view of any particular traditional school, such as the french one lead by Bourbaki's abstraction, nor the Russian one treating mathematics as part of experimental sciences, but rather prefer to take the best of both worlds[#4].
 Also, unlike for instance Bourbaki, who does not provide you with any explenation why he did the things the way he decided to do[#5], I will try to give explenations why I decided to do things the way I did them when deemed adequate.
-I find it to be quite dishonest behavior towards the readers to keep from them the motivation behind __why__ I took a particular path when I could have taken another one, since mostly there is a reason (and so, also some learnings) behind the most choices we make.
+I find it to be quite dishonest behavior towards the readers to keep from them the motivation behind __why__ I took a particular path when I could have taken another one, since mostly there is a reason (and so, also some learnings) behind the most choices we make (even if the reason is "only" ourt personal taste).

 Consequently, althogh my perspective heavily relies on Serge's and Artins' teachings, I developed my own views and perceptions of the subject according to my personal taste.
 But without developing your own understanding - do you even have a soul?

-And so one of my hopes for these poems is to a certain degree analogous to what Serge's motivation for his textbooks was
+And so one of my hopes for these writings is to a certain degree analogous to what was Serge's motivation for writing his textbooks:

 > "I want to stimulate thought, and do away with the general uptight feelings, which people often have about math" [ref:Lang1988]